Formulary

 Continue treatment if benefit documented.
 If a change in treatment is considered, consider the predominant treatable trait to target: dyspnoea or exacerbations for follow-up maintenance therapy as shown below.
 Use exacerbation pathway if both exacerbations and dyspnoea need to be targeted.

-Follow-up treatment does not depend on the ABCD assessment at diagnosis.
+Follow-up treatment does not depend on the GOLD group allocated at treatment initiation.

 Rescue short-acting bronchodilators should be prescribed to all patients for immediate symptom relief.